Diseases and conditionsHealthy sleep

 Several everyday habits may reduce morning energy without being obvious:

-• Excessive caffeine late in the day
+• Excessive caffeine late in the day (afternoons).
+Its effect can stay up to 8-9 hours.

-• Heavy meals close to bedtime
+• Heavy meals close to bedtime.
+It can trigger glucose levels.

 • Irregular sleep schedules

-• Prolonged screen exposure at night
+• Prolonged screen exposure at night, using the cellphone or watching the TV.

 A Clinical Perspective

-Patients sometimes expect a single diagnosis or treatment to explain their fatigue.
+Patients sometimes expect a single diagnosis or treatment to improve their fatigue.
 In reality, tiredness is often multifactorial.
-A careful medical history, basic laboratory tests, and attention to lifestyle patterns usually provide more insight than quick fixes.
+A careful medical history, basic laboratory tests, and attention to your lifestyle usually provide more insight than quick fixes.
+Claims that a single supplement or product can “restore energy instantly”, are not true and should be viewed with caution.

 When to Seek Medical Advice